All Products

 DataPath V2

 If you select this check box, the DataPath V2 acceleration mode is used.
 After you select the DataPath V2 acceleration mode, Terway adopts a traffic forwarding link that is different from the shared ENI mode for faster network communication.
-For more information about the features of DataPath V2, see Description.
+For more information about the features of DataPath V2, see Network acceleration.

 Support for NetworkPolicy